YimMenu/YimMenu/src/lua/docs/tables/locals.md

   - `index` (index): Index of the script local.

 - **Returns:**
-  - `pointer`: the pointer to the given local.
+  - `pointer`: The pointer to the given local.

 **Exemple Usage:**
 ```lua